Have you ever planned something out so that it would make accomplishing an end goal easier? Maybe a to-do list of chores for the day?

 But how do you determine which existing clients are good, and which ones were just too difficult to secure?
 It all comes down to building out client profiles.

-An ideal client profile should inform teams about potential clients that would make good prospects, as well as which ones aren’t.
+An ideal client profile informs teams about potential clients that would make good prospects, as well as which ones aren’t.

 While your ideal client profiles are fictional characters, they should be based on reality.
 That is, they should be determined using interviews, case studies, and research on past and current clients.